bimmerconnected/bimmer_connected/README.rst

 Before sending the data to anyone please **remove any personal data** from it:

 * Replace your vehicle identification number (VIN) with something else like "my_vin"
-* Replace the location of your vehicle (gps_lat, gps_lng) with some generig numbers e.g. 11.111
+* Replace the location of your vehicle (gps_lat, gps_lng) with some generic numbers e.g. 11.111
-* Remove the SMSESSION and token attributes from \*_header.json

 We will then use this data as additional test cases.
 So we will publish (parts of) it (after checking for personal information again) and use